timelyportfolio/d3-flextree/README.md

   return a.parent == b.parent ?
 1 : 2;
 }
 ```

-The separation property is exclusive with [tree.spacing](#spacing); setting tree.separation sets tree.spacing to null.

 A variation that is more appropriate for radial layouts reduces the separation gap proportionally to the radius: